joshuaayomikun/unsplash-image-saerch/README.md

 ## Unsplash image search application

-This is the ui implementation  of PAAS
+This is the ui implementation  of Unsplash API consumption

 The UI was implemented with [Next.js](https://nextjs.org/), the programming language used was TypeScript